microsoft/api-guidelines/azure/Guidelines.md

 #### New property added to response

-If a new property/field is added to the response an API, the GET-PUT pipeline will be broken.
-Consider the case where from portal a customer updates the value of a new property "A".
+If a new property/field is added to the response of an API, the GET-PUT pipeline will be broken.
+Consider the case where a customer updates the value of a new property "A" from the Azure portal.
 Another customer does a GET of this resource using the SDK.
 The SDK will ignore the property since it does not understand it.
 From the SDK, the customer does a PUT using the model that was returned from the GET.
 This will overwrite the change made by the first customer from the portal.

 #### New required property added to request